TedHusted/awake/awake.md/awake.md

 “Did Brent have friends outside the office?
 Maybe a special someone?”asks Park.

 “He kept in touch with friends from college, from RIT — Rochester Institute of Technology.
 They’d take international vacations together: Japan, Germany, Rio de Jiro … But Brent didn’t date much.
-He played his share of video games.
+He played his share of online games.
 That was his actual major in college, Game Design.
 He worked as a college co-opt with the Pulse office in New York, then he stayed on and eventually transferred to Palo Alto.“

 “But no local circle of friends here?”
 Park asks.